erichongrac/run-JMeter/README.md

   - URL: `sitecore-prd-cd.azurewebsites.net`
   - Runner: `digital-prd-windows-latest`

-## 🚀 Features
+## Features

 - Installs Apache JMeter in the workflow runner
 - Runs load tests against the selected environment
 - Generates results in both CSV and HTML formats
 - Uploads the test results as workflow artifacts

-## 📂 Output Files
+## Output Files

 - `results.csv` – Raw JMeter result data
 - `HTML/index.html` – Full HTML report with metrics and graphs

-## ▶️ How to Use
+## How to Use

-1. Trigger the workflow manually or via push/merge to a branch.
+1. Trigger the workflow manually
-2. Select the appropriate environment (UAT or PRD) if using manual dispatch.
+2. Select the appropriate branch and environment (UAT or PRD).
 3. Wait for the workflow to complete.
 4. Download the artifacts from the GitHub Actions run.